statengeneraal/laws-markdown/verdrag/protocol/relating/to/netherlands-united/states/air/transport/agreement/of/etc/BWBV0003661/README.md

 ####Aviation Security

-(a).
-In accordance with their rights and obligations under international law, the Contracting Parties reaffirm that their obligation to protect, in their mutual relationship, the security of civil aviation against acts of unlawful interference forms an integral part of this Protocol.
+Wordt voorlopig toegepast per 31-03-1978

-(b).
-The Contracting Parties shall provide all necessary information and - upon request - all necessary assistance to each other to prevent acts of unlawful seizure of aircraft and other unlawful acts against the safety of passengers, crew, aircraft, airports and air navigation facilities and any other threat to aviation security.
-(c).
-The Contracting Parties shall act in conformity with the provisions of the Convention on Offences and Certain Other Acts Committed on Board Aircraft, signed at Tokyo on 14 September 1963, the Convention for the Suppression of Unlawful Seizure of Aircraft, signed at The Hague on 16 December 1970, and the Convention for The Suppression of Unlawful Acts Against the Safety of Civil Aviation, signed at Montreal on 23 September 1971.
+The Contracting Parties reaffirm their grave concern about acts or threats against the security of aircraft, which jeopardize the safety of persons or property, adversely affect the operation of air services and undermine public confidence in the safety of civil aviation.
+The Contracting Parties agree to provide maximum aid to each other with a view to preventing hijackings and sabotage to aircraft, airports and air navigation facilities and threats to aviation security.
+The Contracting Parties reaffirm their commitments under and shall have regard to the provisions of the Convention on Offences and certain other Acts Committed on Board Aircraft, signed at Tokyo on September 14, 1963, the Convention for the Suppression of Unlawful Seizure of Aircraft, signed at The Hague on December 16, 1970, and the Convention for the Suppression of Unlawful Acts Against the Safety of Civil Aviation, signed at Montreal on September 23, 1971.
+The Contracting Parties shall also have regard to applicable aviation security provisions established by the International Civil Aviation Organization.
+The Contracting Parties agree to observe the security provisions required by each Party for entry into the territory of that Party.
+The Parties agree to take adequate measures to screen passengers and their carry-on items.
+When incidents or threats of hijacking or sabotage against aircraft, airports or air navigation facilities occur, the Contracting Parties shall assist each other by facilitating communications intended to terminate such incidents rapidly and safely.
+Each Contracting Party shall give sympathetic consideration to any request from the other for special security measures for its aircraft or passengers to meet a particular threat.
-(d).
-The Contracting Parties shall, in their mutual relations, act in conformity with the aviation security provisions established by the International Civil Aviation Organization and designated as annexes to the Convention on International Civil Aviation.
-They shall require that operators of aircraft of their registry or operators who have their principal place of business or permanent residence in their territory and the operators of airports in their territory act in conformity with such aviation security provisions.
-(e).
-Each Contracting Party agrees to observe the security provisions required by the other Contracting Party for entry into the territory of that other Contracting Party and to take adequate measures to protect aircraft and to inspect passengers, crew, their carry-on items as well as cargo and aircraft stores prior to (and during) boarding or loading.
-Each Contracting Party shall also give positive consideration to any request from the other Contracting Party for special security measures to meet a particular threat.
-(f).
-When an incident or threat of an incident of unlawful seizure of aircraft or other unlawful acts against the safety of passengers, crew, aircraft, airports and air navigation facilities occurs, the Contracting Parties shall assist each other by facilitating communications and other appropriate measures intended to terminate rapidly and safely such incident or threat thereof.
-(g).
-When a Contracting Party has reasonable grounds to believe that the other Contracting Party has departed from the aviation security provisions of this article, the aeronautical authorities of that Contracting Party may request immediate consultations with the aeronautical authorities of the other Contracting Party.
-Failure to reach a satisfactory agreement within 15 days from the date of such request will constitute grounds to withhold, revoke, limit or impose conditions on the operating authorisation or technical permission of an airline or airlines of the other Contracting Party.
-Such action may be taken beforehand only if required to meet an immediate and extraordinary threat to the safety of passengers, crew or aircraft.

 ### Article  10

 ####Commercial Operations

+Wordt voorlopig toegepast per 14-10-1992

 (a).
 Each designated airline shall have the right to perform its own ground handling in the territory of the other Contracting Party or to use the services of an authorized agent of its choice.
 Such agents shall be freely authorized, subject to the availability of airport facilities.
 (b).